Full question:

 Answer:

-In the following case, the court found that the wife’s attempt to obtain the approval of the plan administrator of the proposed QDRO and the entry of that order was not an action to enforce the divorce judgment, and hence was not barred by the ten-year statute of limitations for enforcing judgments:
+In one case, the court determined that a wife's effort to get the plan administrator's approval for the proposed QDRO was not considered an action to enforce the divorce judgment.
+Therefore, it was not subject to the ten-year statute of limitations for enforcing judgments.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.